krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 share*, we *want* the long-run presence density to look like the chart on
 the right: up and to the right — that is, *divergent*.

-Metastable modes are common and often highly desirable in software
+Metastable modes are common in presence signals generated in complex
-development, where teams must shift between modes of operation in
-response to external demands or changing market conditions.
-Indeed, the
-ability to transition between such modes effectively is often a hallmark of a high-functioning, adaptive organization — *provided* it is done intentionally and with awareness.
+systems, for example market facing software delivery teams, where teams must shift between modes of operation in response to external demands or changing market conditions.
+Indeed, the ability to transition between such modes effectively is often a hallmark of a high-functioning, adaptive software organization — *provided* it is done intentionally and with awareness.

-All too often, however, organizations drift from metastable to chaotic
-behavior, losing the capacity to stabilize in any mode.
-This often results
-from a lack of visibility into — or the inability to reason about — their
-operational state.

 One of the major practical applications of the presence calculus is to
 bring new analytical tools to *observe*, *categorize*, and *steer* the
-behavior of such systems — aligning them with the desired modes of
-operation in a given domain, *before* critical tipping points are reached.
+behavior of such systems — aligning low level presence signals with the desired modes of operation in a given domain, *before* critical tipping points are reached.

 ### Detecting convergence